 There are several states where the ownership of a sugar glider is illegal.
 States such as California, Alaska, and Hawaii outright ban anyone from owning a sugar glider to “protect public health and safety, agriculture, wildlife, and natural resources.”

-21) In the wild, they spend most of their time in the trees
+21) In the wild, sugar gliders spend most of their time in the trees

-22) They are native to Australia, New Guinea, and Indonesia
+22) Gliders are native to Australia, New Guinea, and Indonesia

 Sugar gliders are endemic to the north and east coast of Australia, several islands in Indonesia, and New Guinea.
 For about 20 years now they’ve also been bred in captivity in other countries such as the United States to meet the high demand for these creatures in the pet trade.